A complex charred timber and copper addition to an Edwardian three storey house close to Dublin’s Docklands.

 The bathroom is a delicate rear facing tower that clings to the building and clad in Shou Sugi Ban charred larch and with a roof clad in copper.

 Unlike many properties where simple timber cladding is the main focus, this more than differs.
-This project has an intricate series of timber frames with panels presented inbetween.
+This project has an intricate series of timber frames with panels presented in between.

 Karl said “The projected frames give a vertical lift to the facard, a complicated arrangement of cladding in multiple dimensions”

 The key to this project an emphasis on the imperfections of Wabi Sabi, where natural simplicity of these biophilic materials meets a flawed beauty.
-Nature will, of course, control the aesthetics of these of time, weathered by rain and the sun.
+Nature will, of course, control the aesthetics of these in time, weathered by rain and the sun.
 The timber will eventually fade and the copper will oxidise onto a beautiful verdigris.

 The key to many projects when working with materials that change colour, fade or weather is to perhaps consider the colour after a few years.
 The true colour or patina will be apparent after the weather has had a chance to get involved, disrupt and reveal the materials true colours… just as nature intended… Wabi Sabi

 For projects that require a shortcut where the copper is required to be a vibrant green/blue and verdigris is required sooner rather than later, the additions of chemicals such as salt, ammonia or bleach can be used.
-This rapidly speeds up the oxidization process and the colour change is fast.
+This rapidly speeds up the oxidisation process and the colour change is fast.
 For example, The Columbus Museum of Art designed by Design Group.

 Credits and Further Information